zackees/transcribe-anything/README.md

 #### Speaker.json

 When diarization is enabled via `--hf_token` (hugging face token) then the output json will contain speaker info labeled as `SPEAKER_00`, `SPEAKER_01` etc. For licensing agreement reasons, you must get your own hugging face token if you want to enable this feature.
-Also there is an additional step to agree to the user policies for the `pyannote.audio`, the links exist somewhere on the internet but aren't listed here yet.
+Also there is an additional step to agree to *two* user policies for the `pyannote.audio`, the links exist somewhere on the internet but aren't listed here yet.
 If you don't do this then you'll see runtime exceptions from `pyannote` when the `--hf_token` is used.

 What's special to this app is that we also generate a `speaker.json` which is a de-chunkified version of the output json speaker section.